 An ageing population happens when the average age of a country increases.
 The world’s population is, on average, getting older.
 Just about every country is seeing an increasing number and proportion of older people in their populations.
 There are usually two reasons for this:

 - Rise in life expectancy.
 People are living longer than before.
-According to a 2016 report by the World Health Organisation, life expectancy increased by 5 year between 2000 and 2015.
+The World Health Organisation reports that life expectancy increased by six years between 2000 and 2019.
 This is mainly down to improvements in medical care and lifestyle changes, such as the decline in smoking.

 - Decrease in fertility rates.
 The fertility rate is the average number of children a woman gives birth to in their lifetime.
 A 2020 report by the University of Washington’s Institute for Health Metrics and Evaluation found that there has been a global decrease in this number, from 4.7 in 1950 to 2.4 in 2017.
 This is down to a decrease in childhood deaths (leading women to have fewer babies), more access to contraception, and more women in work.